-Ginger Gold is a sweet, tangy, and juicy apple.
+Ginger Gold is sweet, tangy, and juicy.
 It is round with a smooth green-yellow skin and a slight red blush.
 Ginger Gold is an excellent multi-purpose eating and cooking apple; it also excels as a salad apple, as the crisp, white flesh browns slowly when sliced.
 Ginger Gold is harvested as early as late August.

 Parentage: Golden Delicious x Newtown Pippin (possible)